LouiseTyou/autogen-autobuild-dev/autobuild_bench/README.md

 If you want to debug a specific problem, you can run the `scenario.py` in `Results/[YOUR TASK]/[PROBLEM ID]/0/scenario.py` manually in debug mode.

-Everytime the `autogenbench run TASK` will check the `Results` folder and only run the problems that are not in the `Results` folder.
+Note that everytime the `autogenbench run TASK` will check the `Results` folder and only run the problems that are not in it.
 If you want to rerun the tasks, you need to delete the corresponding files in the `Results` folder.

 ## Contribute